ubaldot/defrecs/README.md

 ![Architecture](Architecture.svg)

 The description of each layer is top-down.

 ## Application
-The application is made by interconnected components through a *publisher/subscriber* model to resemble as much as possible a Simulink model.
+The application is made by interconnected components through a *publisher/subscriber* model to resemble as much as possible Simulink models.
-Each component has inputs, outputs and an internal state, hence it resemble the classic Control Theory state space form, as it follows:
+Each component has inputs `u`, outputs `y`, an internal state `x`, a state transition function `f` and an output function `h`, hence it resemble the classic Control Theory state space form, as it follows:
 ```
 x[k+1] = f(x[k], u[k])
-y[k] = g(x[k], u[k])
+y[k] = h(x[k], u[k])
 ```
-By traducing this boring math in Software Engineering language, then we see that the anatomy of a component is the following:
+By traducing this boring math in Software Engineering language, and by considering C as language reference, a component is a .c file that contains the following:
-1. Bunch of *static variables* representing the component state `x`,
+1. Bunch of  global *static variables* representing the component state `x`,
 2. *Init* function: to initialize the internal state, that is, our `x0`,
 3. *Step* function: a function that update the internal state and produces the outputs, which is our `f`,
+4. An optional output function that maps the state `x` to the output `y`.
-4. *publish_/subscribe_* methods to publish/subscribe the outputs and inputs `y` and `u`.
+5. *publish_/subscribe_* methods to publish/subscribe the outputs and inputs `y` and `u`.
-More precisely, the inputs `u` are **subscribed** signals whereas the outputs `y` are **published** signals.

-As you may have understood, a component is *enclosed in a file and the only functions that will call and that are defined in another component file are *only** the subscribe functions.
+That is, a component is *encapsulated in a file and communicate with the external world with its publish and subscribe functions.
-That is all.

 > Example:
 > Say that our application wants component A to send some characters over the